xlnwel/blog/docs/_posts/2019-02-27-transformer.md

 One thing may be worth keeping in mind is that the Transformer we introduce here maintains sequential information in a sample just as RNNs do.
 This suggests the input to the network is of form *[batch size, sequence length, embedding size]*.
 In many RL literature, the sequential dimension is usually replaced by an entity dimension.
 As a result, the network can learn to attend to some entity that related to the agent's current state.

-This post ends with a brief discussion of the additive attention architecture, where RNNs are involved.

 ## Model Architecture

 The Transformer follows the encoder-decoder structure using stacked self-attention and fully connected-layers for both the encoder and decoder, shown in the left and right halves of the following figure, respectively